Registration / Re-registration

 ATP (Association of Pharmacy Tutors):

-Based at the Faculty of Pharmacy (Flahault campus), the ATP has been assisting first-year students for years, providing support and guidance while ensuring equal opportunities and high-quality academic support.
-It is composed of second-, third-, and fourth-year pharmacy students.
-For the coming year, we are responsible for PASS students at our site (primarily those with a minor in psychology, life and earth sciences, mechanical engineering, or physics and chemistry), as well as LAS students from the Faculty of Law and the Faculty of Sports Science and Physical Education at the University of Montpellier, and students in Law, Mathematics, Economics, and Physics and Chemistry at the University of Perpignan.
+The ATP, based at the Faculty of Pharmacy (Flahault campus), has been working with first-year students for years to support and assist them by ensuring equal opportunities and high-quality academic guidance.
+It brings together second-, third-, and fourth-year pharmacy students.
+For the coming year, we are responsible for PASS students at our campus (primarily those with a minor in psychology, life and earth sciences, mechanical engineering, or physics and chemistry), as well as LAS students from the Faculty of Law and the Faculty of Sports Science and Physical Education (STAPS) at the University of Montpellier, and students studying law, mathematics, economics, and physics and chemistry at the University of Perpignan.

 ATSM (Montpellier Health Tutoring Association):

-Based at the Arnaud de Villeneuve campus (the new medical school), the Montpellier Health Tutoring Association brings together second- and third-year students in medicine, midwifery, and dentistry.
-Committed to both equal opportunities in academic support and student well-being, we are responsible for the PASS programs on our campus (primarily those with a minor in law, economics, EEA, physics, chemistry, MIASHS, or mathematics), as well as the LAS programs in the Faculty of Sciences (Life Sciences/Environmental Sciences, Physics and Chemistry, Engineering Science, MIASHS), the SVT branch in Mayotte, and the LAS programs at the Paul Valéry campus (psychology and economics, humanities) of the University of Montpellier
+Located on the Arnaud de Villeneuve campus (new medical school), the Montpellier Health Tutoring Association brings together second- and third-year students in medicine, midwifery, and dentistry.
+Committed to both equal opportunities in academic support and student well-being, we are responsible for the PASS programs on our campus (primarily those with a minor in law, economics, EEA, physics, chemistry, MIASHS, or mathematics), as well as the LAS programs in the Faculty of Sciences (Life Sciences/Environmental Sciences, Physics and Chemistry, Engineering, MIASHS), the SVT branch in Mayotte, and the LAS programs at the Paul Valéry campus (psychology and economics, humanities) at the University of Montpellier

 TSN (Tutorat Santé Nîmes):

 TSN is the tutoring association of the Montpellier Faculty of Medicine operating at its Nîmes branch.
 We bring together second- and third-year medical and midwifery students.
-Our goal is to maximize equal opportunity in access to health studies and to offer students academic support as well as support for their well-being.
+Our goal is to maximize equal opportunity in access to health studies and to offer students academic support as well as well-being support.
 For the 2024–2025 academic year, we will be supporting PASS students at our site, as well as LAS students in Law, Psychology, and Life Sciences at the Nîmes campus, LAS students at the Perpignan campus (Darwin portal), and LAS Law students at the Narbonne campus.

-● Weekly sessions in all subjects, coordinated with the teaching staff, featuring practice multiple-choice questions and/or explanatory sessions to prepare for exams
+● Weekly sessions in all subjects, coordinated with the teaching staff, in the form of sample multiple-choice tests and/or explanatory sessions to prepare for the exam

-● Weekly assessments and one mock exam per semester to practice under realistic conditions
+● Weekly assessments and one mock exam per semester to practice under realistic and representative conditions

-● A Disability Tutoring Service to provide adapted sessions and exams
+● A Disability Tutoring Service offering adapted sessions and exams

-● Guidance support by working closely with the administration throughout this year of reform
+● Academic advising support, working closely with the administration throughout this year of reform

 ● A mentoring program with upperclassmen in health-related programs